marmelab/react-admin/docs/RestClients.md

 | `GET_MANY`           | `GET http://my.api.url/posts/123, GET http://my.api.url/posts/456, GET http://my.api.url/posts/789`
 | `GET_MANY_REFERENCE` | `GET http://my.api.url/posts?author_id=345`

 **Note**: The jsonServer REST client expects the API to include a `X-Total-Count` header in the response to `GET_LIST` calls.
 The value must be the total number of resources in the collection.
-This allows admin-on-rest to know how many pages of resources there are in total, and build the pagination controls.
+This allows react-admin to know how many pages of resources there are in total, and build the pagination controls.

 ```
 X-Total-Count: 319